 The Abkhazian highly value hospitality.
 A guest is given the same respect as a father or grandfather and is seated at a place of honor at the table.
 The arrival of a guest is accompanied by a ritual feast.
 Over wine, hosts and guests go through rounds of toasts, honoring each other and getting to know each other better.
 Providing hospitality in this way is a source of family pride.

-* Ask the Lord to call Christian Abkhazian from Russia and Georgia to share Christ with their brothers in Turkey.
+Prayer Points * Ask the Lord to call Christian Abkhazians from Russia and Georgia to share Christ with their brothers in Turkey.

 * Ask the Lord to soften the hearts of Turkey's governmental leaders towards the preaching of the Gospel.

-* Ask the Lord to save key leaders among the Abkhazian who will boldly declare the Gospel.
+* Ask the Lord to save key leaders among Abkhazians who will boldly declare the Gospel.

-* Pray that Christian literature and media will be made available to the Abkhazian.
+* Pray that Christian literature and media will be made available to Abkhazians.

-* Ask God to raise up intercessors who will stand in the gap for the Abkhazian.
+* Ask God to raise up intercessors who will stand in the gap for the Abkhazians.